-Bret & new character Dandy Jim join a gold rush to even a score with Cadiz, a crooked gambler who cleaned them out.
+Bret, and new character Dandy Jim Buckley, join a gold rush to even a score with Cadiz, a crooked gambler who robbed them.
 Cadiz's brawler Battling Kreuger is taking on all comers, and en route Bret, crashes into a possible challenger, mountain man Noah, complete with a pet skunk.

 Bart doesn't like being employed at all, but accompanying a beautiful, moneyed widow on a stagecoach apparently wasn't ruled out by Pappy.
 Though they are traveling South from Old Santa Fe through badlands, the coach's heating up.
-The closer they get to Laramie, the more Bart wants to combine business & pleasure.
+The closer they get to Le Mesa, the more Bart wants to combine business & pleasure.
 Are those danger signs he's ignoring from not-so-demure Daisy?
 Is protecting her making Bart love-blind and vulnerable ?
-Which is the real danger: varmints he's been hired to protect her against - or her jeweled gun?
+Which is the real danger: varmints he's been hired to protect her against - or her and the jeweled gun?

 Bret Maverick wins the right to join a ring of shipwreck salvagers, but he is soon in debt up to his neck when he engages in a spirited bidding contest, spending $21,000 for a ship whose cargo is apparently only worth half that.
 Brother Bart soon finds out why their unknown rival was willing to bid so high - in addition to bales of silk and rice, the wreck's hold is full of illegal opium.

 Maverick is looking for the man who paid him with stolen money during a poker game to clear his name with a marshal who is looking for him.
 His investigation leads him to a town where he takes a job as a dealer in a saloon.
 Not only does he find information regarding the men who stole the money but also gets involved with a feud between one of the men and Doc Holliday.